 If you’re coming to Vegas for the clubs, Hakkasan nightclub should be near the top of your list.
-Not only does the venue have stellar DJs like Tiesto, but it’s got one of the best layouts in Las Vegas.
+Not only does the venue have outstanding DJs like Tiesto, but it has one of the best layouts in Las Vegas.

 Case in point, you can “club hop” within the venue itself.
-You’ll find EDM playing in the Main Room while the 3rd floor is home to hip hop music in both a club and lounge setting.
-The club is truly the perfect option to suit everyone’s music tastes.
+You’ll find EDM playing in the main room while the 3rd floor is home to hip hop music in both a club and lounge setting.

-Fair warning, though, Hakkasan gets so incredibly popular that getting there early is a must.
+Fair warning, though, Hakkasan is so incredibly popular that getting there early is a must.
 I know, buzzkill, right?
 But hear me out on this.

-If you don’t get there on time, bad things can happen… like price increases at the door.
-Yikes!
+If you don’t get there on time, bad things can happen, like price increases at the door.

 But don’t worry.
-We’ve got you covered, and we’ll show you how you can protect yourself, too – coming up in our complete guide to Hakkasan nightclub!
+We’ve got you covered!
+And we’ll show you how you can protect yourself, too – all coming up in our complete guide to Hakkasan nightclub.

-Hakkasan nightclub is inside the MGM Grand hotel at the southern end of the strip.
-It’s one of the most sought-after nightclub destinations, and it’s received numerous accolades, including ranking as the #1 Nightclub in the World by Playboy Magazine.
+Hakkasan is inside the MGM Grand hotel at the southern end of the Strip.
+It’s one of the most sought-after nightclub destinations.
+And the venue has received many accolades, including ranking as the #1 nightclub in the world.

 - First Floor: Hakkasan Restaurant